 When I told him the news, my father sighed, “Oh, Tony, poor Tony.”

 Later that spring, as I began my first season playing in the Babe Ruth League in Wellesley, my father attended an important Saturday afternoon contest at Hunnewell Field.
 I ended up tossing a complete game, a seven-inning shutout.
 Nevertheless, Dad still looked concerned as he put his arm around me at the end of the contest.
 “Why did you seem to flinch every time you batted?
 You were always so aggressive at the plate.”

 I gulped and looked at Dad for a long time.
 “I guess because of Tony.
 I’m kind of scared of the ball right now, Dad,” I admitted.
 There must have been several thousand boys like me from New England who recoiled in the batter’s box that spring, the memory of Tony Conigliaro’s shattered face etched permanently in our minds.

 By the middle of the summer of ‘68, Conig’s future in baseball seemed uncertain at best.
 We heard that he was undergoing a series of treatments to improve his eyesight after his pitching experiment had failed.
-Conigliaro, and, by extension, his many fans, were learning that life might just be a long preparation for something that never quite happens that way you thought it would.
+Conigliaro, and, by extension, his many fans, were learning that life might just be a long preparation for something that never quite happens the way you thought it would.
 “Perhaps Tony is the outfielder’s version of Indians’ pitcher Herb Score,” my father stated to me one August afternoon that summer.
 “The promise of brilliance gone in an instant.
 I learned in war that life is inherently unfair,” sighed Dad, a survivor of three major invasions including Iwo Jima.

 I took Dad’s words in and stirred them around for a while – and ended up saying nothing in return.